Depreciation and Depreciation Methods

 |Year||MACRS 5-year half-year Depreciation Rate||Declining Balance Depreciation|

-Note that, since question and table are for half-year convention, the deprecation is distributed over 6 years.
+Note that, since question and table are for half-year convention, the depreciation is distributed over 6 years.

 Please watch the following video (6:37): Modified Accelerated Cost Recovery Systems (MACRS) Depreciation Method.